Insights

 Not because the strategy is wrong.

-But because the system itself is no longer aligned.
+Because the system is no longer aligned.

 Volatility does not create failure.